STIXProject/stixproject.github.io/documentation/profiles/index.md

 For consumer profiles, the consumer should develop the profile to ensure that it is accurate.
 They should consider whether fields are required, supported, not supported, or will throw an error:

-* **Required**: Fields that **must** be present in a STIX document for this consumer to consume the document without errors.
+* **Required** : Fields that **must** be present in a STIX document for this consumer to consume the document without errors.
 For consumer profiles, this should likely only be ID or other very basic elements.
-* **Suggested (Supported)**: Fields that may be present in a STIX document and that will be properly handled by any business logic.
+* **Suggested** : Fields that may be present in a STIX document and that will be properly handled by any business logic.
-* **Optional (Not Supported)**: Fields that may be present in a STIX document but will be ignored.
+* **Optional** : Fields that may be present in a STIX document but will be ignored.
-* **Prohibited (Error)**: Fields that will cause an error in the consuming tool if present.
+* **Prohibited **: Fields that will cause an error in the consuming tool if present.
 These should be kept to an absolute minimum.

 ## Layering profiles